makerdao/arbitrum-token-bridge/README.md

 ## Test the deployment

-To perform a test deposit, use the following command:
+Make sure the deployer account holds at least 10^18 units of the first token listed under "l1Tokens" in `script/output/1/deployed-latest.json`.
+To perform a test deposit of that token, use the following command:

 ```
 forge script script/Deposit.s.sol:Deposit --sender $DEPLOYER --private-key $PRIVATE_KEY --slow --multi --broadcast